-Default is the failure of a borrower to fulfil the borrower's obligations to the Bank.
+Default is the failure of a borrower to fulfil its obligations to the Bank.
 A borrower's obligations include financial requirements (failure to pay) and other obligations that the borrower is unlikely to fulfil.

-A customer exposure is defined as in default if a claim is overdue by more than 90 days and the amount exceeds 1 per cent of the balance sheet exposure and NOK 1,000 for the mass market and NOK 2,000 for corporates (failure to pay).
+A customer exposure is defined as in default if a claim is overdue by more than 90 days and the amount exceeds 1 percent of the balance sheet exposure and NOK 1,000 for the mass market and NOK 2,000 for corporates (failure to pay).

-A customer exposure is defined as in default if it is likely that the borrower will not fulfil the borrower's obligations because of objective requirements:
+A customer exposure is defined as in default if it is likely that the borrower will not fulfil its obligations because of objective requirements:

-- A loss write-down has been recorded on the customer exposure - Confirmed losses have been recorded on the customer - A bankruptcy petition has been submitted or bankruptcy has been recorded on the customer - The customer has sought or is in a debt settlement - Involuntary dissolution of a company has been requested or involuntary dissolution has been decided - Sales of credit owing to impaired credit quality
+- An individually calculated loss write-down has been recorded against the customer exposure - Confirmed losses have been recorded against the customer without subsequently granted credit - Bankruptcy proceedings have been brought against the customer - The customer has sought or is in a debt settlement - Compulsory dissolution proceedings have been brought against the customer - Sales of credit owing to impaired credit quality